 The Advanced Studies Program is designed to expand student assessment and identification and offers a differentiated instructional program.
 The programs create high end learning opportunities which allow students to flourish in stimulating academic and social environments in designing challenging educational opportunities.

-We are honored to be the only LAUSD school in the San Fernando Valley to offer the Visually Impaired program to children who are visually impaired or blind.
+We are honored to be one of LAUSD schools that offers a Visually Impaired program, Preschool Special Day class.
 These students are encouraged to be independent and learn in an environment where it is difficult to tell the visually impaired and sighted students apart - resulting in an enriching experience for all students.